Dzvinia Orlowsky

 Dzvinia Orlowsky is a Ukrainian-American poet, translator, and editor.
 She is the author of seven poetry collections published by Carnegie Mellon University Press, including Those Absences Now Closest (2024).

-Her honors include two National Endowment for the Arts Literature Translation Fellowships and a Pushcart Prize.
-A founding editor of Four Way Books, Orlowsky is known for her work co-translating contemporary Ukrainian poetry with Ali Kinsella, including the writings of Natalka Bilotserkivets and Halyna Kruk, as well as Oleksander Dovzhenko’s Enchanted Desna.
+Her honors include two National Endowment for the Arts Literature Translation Fellowships and a 2007 and 2026 Pushcart Prize.
+A founding editor of Four Way Books, Orlowsky is known for her work co-translating contemporary Ukrainian poetry with Ali Kinsella, including the writings of Natalka Bilotserkivets and Halyna Kruk, as well as Oleksander Dovzhenko’s The Enchanted Desna.
 In her recent work, she introduced a variation of the cento form called the numbered-line cento, composed entirely from lines occupying the same ordinal position in source poems.
-Orlowsky serves as Writer-in-Residence in Poetry at the Solstice MFA Program at Lasell University and is a contributing editor to Solstice Literary Magazine and AGNI.
+Orlowsky serves as Writer-in-Residence in Poetry at the Solstice MFA Program at Lasell University, and is a contributing editor to Solstice Literary Magazine, and AGNI.